TIA-102 CAAA Part 24 Certification Testing of Personal Communications

 TIA-102 Part 24 tests personal communications services (PCS) promulgated under the Communications Act’s provisions.
 As a leader in RF regulatory compliance testing, Keystone Compliance recognizes the requirements needed for wireless radio manufacturers.
 Meeting the ETSI, FCC, and other wireless testing specifications can be challenging.
 Not only do we understand the challenges, but we help guide companies through the process.

-Keystone is continually developing partnerships in GMA and RF exposure testing.
-These strategic partnerships allow us to meet customer needs beyond our scope of accreditation.
-We have a reputation for helping customers achieve their wireless product certifications.
-Lastly, our wireless test engineers take pride in working with clients to quickly develop appropriate and concise test plans.
+Keystone has a reputation for helping customers achieve their wireless product certifications.
+Our wireless test engineers take pride in working with clients to quickly develop appropriate and concise test plans.
+Emergency immediate scheduling is always available.

 Request a quote to see why we are one of the fastest-growing wireless testing labs in the country.
 Ready to get started?
 We are.
 Contact us to see why so many companies work with us to achieve their RF testing needs.